tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 - a DoH server that responds to queries directly and supports proxying ({{server}});

-- and client behavior rules for how to resolve names using a combination of designated DoH resolvers, obfuscated queries, and local resollvers ({{client}}).
+- and client behavior rules for how to resolve names using a combination of designated DoH resolvers, obfuscated queries, and local resolvers ({{client}}).

 ## Specification of Requirements